MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 ## Report objects in Business Central

 Report objects offer the traditional way of creating analytical reports, processing only reports, and printable documents in Business Central.
 They're written in AL code and can be customized by partners or developers.
 Report objects can display data in various formats, such as tables, charts, or matrices.
 They can also have filters, sorting, grouping, and totaling options.
 Report objects are *suitable for users who need to access specific data sets or predefined reports* within Business Central.
 They can be printed or exported to PDF or Word.

 For more information to understand the report structure and designing the layout for a report, see [Report Object](devenv-report-object.md).

 ## Excel reports

 Excel is a familiar tool that many users already use for data analysis and reporting.
 Excel can connect to Business Central data using the Excel add-in or OData web services.
 Excel can perform calculations, formatting, filtering, sorting, and charting on the data.
 Excel is *suitable for users who need to manipulate or format data in a flexible way*, or who want to create custom reports or templates.

+Excel report layouts allow you to create a basic report that prints a dataset and leaves it up to the end user to further modify it by using the full palette of capabilities in Excel such as sliders, diagrams, charts, pivot tables, and PowerQuery to design the report.
+This offers flexibility and freedom for the end user, being able to change the look and feel of a report, adding more views, filtering, and sorting on data.
+Such a layout designed by the end user, can be imported and used as a new layout.

 For more information about creating a report based on an Excel layout, see [Creating an Excel Layout Report](devenv-howto-excel-report-layout.md).

 ## Power BI reports